 - How can artificial intelligence increase sales in general?

-- Will AI be the answer to the restaurant industry food waste problem?
+- Will Al be the answer to the restaurant Industry food waste problem?

 The last eight months have seen the biggest technological revolution in the restaurant industry since iPad points of sale came onto the scene.